Do you accept everyone who wants to come?

 Through the wwoof and workaway programs exclusively, we offer a free work/stay exchange.
 We provide a tent platform, tent & bag, plus meals as indicated below.
 The minimum stay is three weeks.
 We only accept those with a specific skill or experience level which would be of apparent value to the farm.

-Through other programs, such as Helpx, Go Overseas, Volunteer Latin America (or persons finding us through facebook, google, etc.), we offer a program with shared indoor lodging at $75 per week for our work/stay program, $100 a week for our work/stay/learn program, and $750 for a 3-month intern program.
-Breakfast and lunch is provided on working days, with pasta, beans and rice available for you to prepare in the evenings.
+Through other programs, such as Helpx, Go Overseas, Volunteer Latin America (or persons finding us through facebook, google, etc.), we offer a program with shared indoor lodging at $75 per week for our work/stay program, or $100 a week for our work/stay/learn program.
+Breakfast and lunch is provided on working days, with pasta, red beans, black beans, garbanzos, lentils, corn flour and rice available for you to prepare in the evenings.
+Other items for your evening meal are your responsibility.
 Meals on days off are on your own.
 We can accommodate up to six persons at any given point in time.
 The minimum stay is three weeks.
 Shorter stays are not beneficial to the farm as a whole.